 Important Rules, Dates, and Deadlines

-Registration for the 2018 Conference opens on January 23, 2018.
 The first chapter contest is only open to official registrants of the conference.
+Click here to register.
 First chapter contest entries may be purchased during or after registration, as long as they are purchased prior to the contest submission deadline.

 ENTRY FEE: $20 per entry.
 Fee includes a critique from three separate category judges.
 Critiques will be emailed to participants within one week of the conference.
-Limit FIVE entries per attendee (only TWO entries allowed in the same category).
+Limit FIVE total entries per attendee (only TWO entries allowed in the same category).

 DEADLINE: All entries must be submitted by February 6, 2018, at 10 p.m.
 MST.

 LIMITATIONS: Contest entry fees are non-refundable.
-LDStorymakers is not responsible for entries that are disqualified due to rule violation.
+The Storymakers Conference is not responsible for entries that are disqualified due to rule violation.

 Cash prizes will be awarded to the top three places in each category.
 A cash prize of (at least) $200.00 is awarded as the Grand Prize.

-Please Read Instructions Carefully**If you do not follow all submisson rules, your entry will be disqualified.**
+Please Read the Following 8 Instructions Carefully**If you do not follow all submisson rules, your entry will be disqualified.**

 - Self-published authors who have not yet reached a compensation level of $100 are eligible to enter.
 NOTE: Authors are responsible for checking their own income to see if they qualify.
 Posting your work to your blog or website does not classify you as published.
 If you have not yet self-published your work, but intend to do so, please refrain from publishing until after contest winners are announced.